brassc/Abaqus/README.md

 # Results Processing
 ## EVOL evaluation and plotting
-How to create EVOL data plots:
+How to get EVOL data out of Abaqus:
 1. Opn relevant CAE file (denoted by stated mesh size)
 2. Open matching output database (.odb)
 3. Navigate to Abaqus repo in kernel: